 - a.
 Social media is the term used for online tools, websites and interactive media that enable users to interact with each other by sharing information, opinions, knowledge and interests.
-This policy and guidelines cover social media issues over the internet and by email, smart phones, social networking sites, blogging, and tweeting. - b.
+This policy and guidelines cover social media issues over the internet and by email, smart phones, tablets, social networking sites, blogging, and tweeting. - b.
 Social media increases our access to audiences and improves the accessibility of our communication.
 It enables us to be more active in our relationships with citizens, partners and stakeholders and encourages people to be involved in local decision making, enabling better engagement and feedback, ultimately helping to improve the services we provide. - c.
-For the purposes of this policy, the term 'social media' covers sites and applications including but not restricted to Facebook, Twitter, MySpace, Flickr, YouTube, LinkedIn, blogs, discussion forums, wikis and any sites which may emerge after the creation of this policy where Pirton Parish Council could be represented via online participation. - d.
-Pirton Parish Council acknowledges social media as a useful tool, however clear guidelines are needed for the use of social media sites to ensure they are used effectively as part of a wider communications mix and that their use does not expose the Council to security risks, reputational damage or breach the Data Protection Act.
+For the purposes of this policy, the term 'social media' covers sites and applications including but not restricted to Facebook, Instagram, Twitter, Snapchat, Whatsapp, MySpace, Flickr, YouTube, LinkedIn, blogs, discussion forums, wikis and any sites which may emerge after the creation of this policy where Pirton Parish Council could be represented via online participation. - d.
+Pirton Parish Council acknowledges social media as a useful tool, however clear guidelines are needed for the use of social media sites to ensure they are used effectively as part of a wider communications mix and that their use does not expose the Council to security risks, reputational damage or breach the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.